usharma123/Tools/README.md

 **Query**: "Estimate the stationary distribution for T=[[0.9,0.1],[0.2,0.8]] with 1000 trials and 1000 steps"

 **What happens**:
-1. AI generates analysis plan
+1. AI generates analysis plan.
-2. Executes `markov_mcs` with transition matrix
+2. Executes `markov_mcs` with the transition matrix.
-3. Returns stationary distribution estimates
+3. Returns stationary distribution estimates.

 ### Markov Chain + Visualization

 **Query**: "Estimate the stationary distribution for T=[[0.9,0.1],[0.2,0.8]] with 1000 trials and 1000 steps, then plot the stationary distribution"

 **What happens**:
-1. AI generates analysis plan
+1. AI generates analysis plan.
-2. Executes `markov_mcs` to get stationary distribution
+2. Executes `markov_mcs` to get the stationary distribution.
-3. **Chains** the result to `plot_line` with real data
+3. **Chains** the result to `plot_bar` with the real data.
-4. Generates interactive bar chart showing probabilities
+4. Generates an interactive bar chart showing the probabilities for each state.

 ### Complex Financial Analysis

 **Query**: "Plot a comprehensive time series analysis with multiple datasets: Revenue Growth [120,135,148,162,178,195,214,235,258,284], Costs [80,85,92,98,105,112,120,128,137,146], and Profit Margin [33.3,37.0,37.8,39.5,41.0,42.6,43.9,45.5,46.9,48.6]"

 **What happens**:
-1. AI generates analysis plan
+1. AI generates analysis plan.
-2. Executes `plot_line` with multiple data series
+2. Executes `plot_line` with multiple data series.
-3. Creates interactive line chart with three metrics
+3. Creates an interactive line chart with the three metrics.

 ## 🔧 Tool Chaining